Graceful Degradation: Systems That Bend Instead Break

 Feature Classification Template

-Use this template to classify features:
+Use this template to document each feature:

 ## Feature: [Name]